iainctduncan/papers/source/features_usage.rst

 or at the time of execution for which it is scheduled.
-This is not possible in regular Max patching, and while it is technically possible using JavaScript, it is of limited practical use given the problematic levels of jitter one may have with js object.
+This is not possible in regular Max patching, and while it is technically possible using JavaScript, it is of limited practical use given the problematic levels of jitter one may have when using the js object.
 (As previously discussed, this is because it is always executing in the low-priority thread.)

 This facility makes musical algorithms and real-time interaction possible in interesting ways.
 For example, one might create a patch in which dials or hardware change some musical value.
-This can be captured, so to speak, at scheduling time, such that when the function executes in the future, the value *where the dial was* is used.
-Alternatively, one can use a function that explicitly looks in the global environment for settings at run time.
+This value can be captured at scheduling time, such that when the function executes in the future, the value *where the dial was* is used.
+Alternatively, one can use a function that explicitly looks in the global environment for settings at run time of *where the dial is now*.

 Below is an example of a function that uses both of these facilities.
 The value read from **dial-1** will be used as it was at scheduling time, while the value from **dial-2** will be looked up in the future.